 - Setup Redirects

-Now’s let’s get started on how to move GoDaddy website builder site to WordPress.
+Now’s let’s get started on how to migrate the GoDaddy website to WordPress.

 Benefits of Moving from GoDaddy to WordPress